jaswanth-mjy/hand-gesture-media-controller/README.md

 1. Camera captures video frames at 30 FPS
 2. Each frame is analyzed by MediaPipe to detect hand landmarks
 3. Algorithm counts extended fingers by comparing fingertip positions with joint positions
-4. Gesture is classified: 4-5 fingers = OPEN_PALM, 0-1 fingers = CLOSED_FIST
+4. Gesture is classified: 5 fingers = OPEN_PALM, 0-1 fingers = CLOSED_FIST, 2 = PEACE_SIGN, 3 = THREE_FINGERS, 4 = FOUR_FINGERS
-5. If gesture is stable for 8 frames (0.27 seconds), command is executed
+5. If gesture is stable for 12 frames (0.4 seconds), command is executed
-6. PyAutoGUI sends space bar press to control the active media player
+6. PyAutoGUI sends keyboard commands (space, arrows, or shutdown) to control the system
 7. System tracks state to prevent duplicate commands

 ## 📋 Prerequisites